Volunteer in China:

 If you opt to teach in a primary school, you could be placed in our host school in Huai’an City.
 This school is responsible for the education of 500 students and you will form part of a team of 300 staff members.
 Your duties as a volunteer would involve teaching around 14-16 classes of English per week to different age groups and different ability levels as well as helping to run and lead “English Corners”.
 These corners are informal English conversation groups that allow students to work on their speaking and listening skills in a relaxed setting outside of the classroom.

-You might decide that you would prefer to work in a Middle School, teaching students between the ages of 15-19.
-Our placement in the town of Longyan in the Fujian province, for example, would involve helping existing staff member teach the school’s 2700 students English.
-You would be expected to take 12 lessons per week, with groups of around 50 students, as well as helping out with English corners on Wednesday lunchtimes.
+You might decide that you would prefer to work in a middle school, teaching students between the ages of 15-19.
+Our placement in the town of Longyan in the Fujian province, for example, would involve helping existing staff members teach the school’s 2700 students English.
+You would be expected to take 12 lessons per week, with groups of around 50 students, as well as helping with English corners on Wednesday lunchtimes.
 The school is also keen for volunteers to organise extra-curricular activities for pupils.

 The living conditions volunteers experience are usually on a par with those offered to other full time teaching staff and as a consequence are very good.
 Most placements will also pay volunteers pocket money too.